53rd Fighter Squadron: Spangdahlem (1994–1999)

 The 53rd Fighter Squadron was relieved from assignment to the 36th Operations Group on 1 February 1994.
 It was in non-operations status until it was assigned to the 52nd Operations Group (52 FW) at Spangdahlem Air Base on 25 February 1994.
 At Spangdahlem the squadron supported no-fly zone operations over Bosnia and northern Iraq and other combat operations.
 It was during the squadron's support of the no-fly zone in northern Iraq that two of its fighters were involved in the 1994 Black Hawk shootdown incident.

+One year later, another fatal crash involving the 53rd would bring the national spotlight again onto the USAF.
+On May 30, 1995 Major Grey 'Zane' Lowry was killed when his F-15C crashed immediately after takeoff from Spangdahlem Air Base.
+Investigation showed that during routine maintenance, mechanics had crossed and mis-connected the longitudinal and lateral flight control rods, wherein pulling the stick back would cause a roll, etc. Two mechanics were charged with negligent homicide, and TSgt.
+Thomas Mueller killed himself on the day his military trial was to start.
+He felt he was not being given a fair trial, as several personnel had the opportunity to catch this critical error, including the pilot himself along with the crew chief observing the before-taxi flight control check.
+More significantly, this cross-connection had happened at least twice before with USAF F-15 maintenance, in 1986 and 1991.
+The Air Force had nearly a full decade to implement a comprehensive fix so that this would never happen again.
+This fix was only done after Lowry's death.
+And after Mueller's death.
+It was thought that prosecution was excessive, because the Air Force at the time was being heavily criticized for no accountability for pilots who had shot down two US Army Black Hawk helicopters, also done by the 53rd (see above).

 The squadron was inactivated in March 1999 as a result of an Air Force-wide reorganization to enlarge F-15 squadrons from 18 to 24 aircraft.
 Six of the squadron's Eagles were reassigned to the 493d Fighter Squadron at RAF Lakenheath, and the rest returned to the United States.

 Modern Era (2021–present)

 On 10 December 2021, the 53 FS was activated at Joint Base Andrews, Maryland, as an associate unit of the 113th Wing's 121st Fighter Squadron.

 On April 13–14, 2024, 121st/53rd FS F-16Cs assisted in the defense of Israel, against an onslaught of drones and surface to air missiles launched from Iran.
 The 121st's/53rd's F-16Cs, operating alongside F-15Es from the 335th FS and 494th FS, were credited with over +70 kills of Iranian drones during combat air patrols.